Doug McKechnie

 Doug McKechnie (born 1941) is an American musician, known for his work with the Moog synthesizer.
 McKechnie was highly active in the San Francisco music scene from 1968 to 1972, when he was forced to stop playing his synthesizer after it was sold.
 McKechnie was a contemporary of Wendy Carlos and has been labelled a pioneer of early electronic music, although his work remained underground until the 2020s.
 His sequencer-based style of music influenced future performers, including Tangerine Dream to whom his Moog was sold.

+Early life

+Douglas McKechnie was born in Berkeley, California in 1941 and raised in nearby Richmond, California.
+He was gifted a violin at age 4 and learned how to whistle soon after.
+He was called a little Gerald McBoing-Boing since he was good at whistling and imitating birds, among other sounds.
+In his later years, he learned singing and the piano.